 Navigate to center of fuzzy purple circle (plot center) on Avensa map.

-Reject site if about 50% or more of it is skid trail (not enough trees).
+Reject site if about 50% or more of it is skid trail (aim for at least 10 trees).

 If plot is rejected, note on paper map why plot was rejected.